retrievercommunications/docker-jasperserver/README.md

 Run JasperServer in a Docker container
 ============================

-To start up run `docker-compose up`
+To start up run `docker-compose up`.

+Expects you to downloaded 'jasperreports-server-cp-6.1.0-bin.zip' into root directory of this repo.